Girl scouts site redesign

 initial research

-understanding people's frustrations
+understanding frustrations

 To get a sense of the pain points of membership site users, I conducted a quick survey with 20 respondents.